-- Philip Hritcko, Pharm.D., Associate Dean for Admissions and Student Services
+- Philip Hritcko, Pharm.D., Interim Dean and Associate Dean for Admissions and Student Services

 - Kathryn Wheeler, Pharm.D., Associate Dean for Academic Affairs

 In 1941, the General Assembly took over the assets of the Connecticut College of Pharmacy and added this institution to the schools and colleges of the University of Connecticut.
 The pharmacy program, which had been “inaugurated under independent auspices” in New Haven in 1925, continued to operate there under State auspices until 1951, when the program was moved to Storrs.

 The School of Pharmacy has offered the Doctor of Pharmacy (Pharm.D.) as its sole professional degree since 1997.
 The professional program requires completion of the two years of pre-Pharmacy requirements, two years in the professional program leading to a Bachelor of Science with a major in Pharmacy Studies (B.S.
 Pharmacy Studies), followed by two additional years leading to a Doctor of Pharmacy (Pharm.D.).
 This professional B.S./Pharm.D. program is a full-time, four-year professional program (146 credits professional program plus 64 credits pre-pharmacy for a total of 210 credits), making the Pharm.D. graduate eligible to stand for licensure.

 For the last two years of the professional program (Pharm.D. years), there will be additional tuition and required fees for in-state students and proportional increases for New England Regional and out-of -state students.